Exciting toys Stone shop: Svatoslavova 554/1, Prague 4 - Nusle

 Soak water after a few minutes.

-Wrinkling genuine leather.
+Strength and wrinkledof genuine leather.

-Tag, manufacturer's description or leather mark on the product
+Price and tag, manufacturer's description or leather mark on the product